 Add to this the opportunities to swim, hike, surf, kayak or climb, and we'd recommend setting aside at least a week if you want to fill your road trip with memorable experiences.

-Best road trip route from Orlando to New York
+Best road trip route from Orlando, Florida to New York

-The Interstate-95 is the quickest and most popular way to drive from Orlando to New York - one straight road which would take you about 18 hours to complete if you drove non-stop.
+The Interstate-95 is the quickest and most popular way to drive from Orlando, Florida to New York - one straight road which would take you about 18 hours to complete if you drove non-stop.

 The Direct Route follows the I-95 almost all the way, leaving the Interstate a couple of times to make sure you don't miss gems like Charleston and Myrtle Beach.
 It's a straightforward drive, and outside the cities the roads are likely to be fairly quiet, especially further south.